Why WIMU Regional Program in Veterinary Medicine?

 The WIMU regional program serves students with interests in all facets of the veterinary profession, whether they are interested in companion animals, horses or livestock, in private practice, industry or academia, or whether they are unsure.
 The opportunities available for DVM education in the WIMU regional program prepares graduates for entry into any of the exciting dimensions of veterinary medicine.

-Up to ten Montana students will spend their first year in Bozeman at Montana State University.
+Up to sixteen students will spend their first year in Bozeman at Montana State University.
 MSU faculty members teach the 1st year curriculum which includes Anatomy, Histology, Physiology, Neuroscience, Immunology, General Pathology, Professionalism and Ethics, Introduction to Clinics, and Introduction to Surgery.
 MSU WIMU instructors have extensive backgrounds in veterinary medicine, including several instructors with both DVM and PhD degrees.

 Classroom and clinical study will continue in years 2 and 3 on WSU’s Pullman campus.
 In the 4th year, students then have the opportunity to learn in a wide network of clinical placements throughout the four-state region.